rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

                       |br|
                       Note: |br|
                       - The checksum should be calculated using the same data as used in S0098 |br|
-                      - Downloaded data with S0098, hashed with SHA-2, should match this value. timestamp  string  Time stamp of the checksum.
+                      - Data Downloaded with S0098 and hashed with SHA-2 should match this value. timestamp  string  Time stamp of the checksum.
 Format according to W3C XML dateTime with a resolution of 3 decimal places.
 All time stamps in UTC.
 E.g. 2009-10-02T14:34:34.341Z
    =========  ======  =============================================================================================================================================================